 In our Phase 1b trial to evaluate the effects of food and formulation on selinexor pharmacokinetics in patients with soft-tissue or bone sarcoma, 31 of 54 sarcoma patients (57%) experienced SD with single-agent selinexor treatment.
 Of the 18 patients with liposarcoma, 14 (78%) experienced SD and eight (44%) experienced SD of four months or longer.
 Fifteen of these 18 patients with liposarcoma had dedifferentiated liposarcoma.
 Of these 15 patients with dedifferentiated liposarcoma, 13 (87%) experienced SD and seven (47%) experienced SD of four months or longer.
-In addition, in patients with previously treated liposarcoma, progression free survival, or PFS, on selinexor was longer than the patient's most recent anti-cancer regimen.
+In addition, in patients with previously treated liposarcoma, PFS on selinexor was longer than the patient's most recent anti-cancer regimen.

 In light of the Phase 1b data, we designed the Selinexor in Advanced Liposarcoma, or SEAL, study, a multi-center, randomized, double-blind, placebo-controlled Phase 2/3 clinical trial evaluating single-agent oral selinexor in patients with advanced unresectable dedifferentiated liposarcoma who received at least one line of prior systemic therapy.
 Patients will be randomized to receive either 60mg of selinexor or placebo given twice weekly until progression or intolerability.
-Fifty patients are expected to be enrolled in the Phase 2 portion of the study, with the potential to increase enrollment in the Phase 3 portion following an interim analysis.
-The study design including the primary endpoint of PFS was acceptable to the FDA and will be evaluated for futility in an interim analysis of the Phase 2 portion of this study, which we expect to occur during the middle of 2017.
+The Phase 2 portion of the study has been fully enrolled with 50 patients and enrollment may begin in the Phase 3 portion following an interim analysis.
+The study design, including the primary endpoint of PFS, was acceptable to the FDA and will be evaluated for futility in an interim analysis of the Phase 2 portion of this study, which we expect to occur during the middle of 2017.
+Tumor response will be assessed according to the World Health Organization response criteria.